kkd16/PitStop/README.md

 # PitStop

 A project for Fall Hacks 2022, our first hackaton.
 Keeps you accountable for taking too long on the toilet!
+We have included a userdata.txt.sample file for testing, but it is not necessary to use it (can be used by renaming to userdata.txt while the program isn't running).
+All the graphics are handmade by Annie!